ndwarshuis/org-sql/README.md

 Run `org-sql-user-reset`.
 This will drop all tables associated with `org-sql`.
 In the case of SQLite, this will also delete the database file.

+### Debugging

+The interactive functions above will print a "success" message if the client command returns an exit code of 0.
+While a non-zero exit code almost certainly means something went wrong, **the transaction may still have failed even if the client returned 0.** If running a command seems to have no effect on the database, set `org-sql-debug` to t and run the command again.
+This will print any additional output given by the client (which are configured when called by `org-sql` to print errors to stdout/stderr) and will likely explain what went wrong.

+Additionally, the command `org-sql-dump-push-transaction` will print the transaction used by the `org-sql-push-to-db` and `org-sql-user-push` commands.

 ## Public API

 `org-sql` exposes the following public functions for interacting with the